learn-co-curriculum/dsc-arma-models-statsmodels-lab/README.md

 In this lab you will:

 - Decide the optimal parameters for an ARMA model by plotting ACF and PACF and interpreting them
-- Fit an ARMA model using statsmodels
+- Fit an ARMA model using StatsModels

 ## Dataset